epic-kitchens/epic-fields-code/README.md

 To draw a 3D line, one option is to download the COLMAP format data and use COLMAP GUI to click on points.

-## Credit

-Code prepared by Zhifan Zhu and Ahmad Darkhalil.

 ---

 # Reconstruction Pipeline